 To better understand the relation between hyperlactatemia and acidemia, we have introduced the concept of alactic BE, which helps to quickly discriminate between metabolic acidosis secondary to lactate from metabolic acidosis caused, for example, by an accumulation of fixed acids (unmeasured strong anions).
-The role of renal function on the acid-base balance in sepsis is explicitly quantified by the alactic BE.
-The association of a negative alactic BE with creatinine $\geq 2 \text{ mg/dl}$ indicates that fixed acids other than lactate are retained in the plasma, meaning that the kidney is no longer able to compensate for the lactic acidosis because of an associated renal dysfunction.
-An alactic BE of zero (observed at creatinine $\sim 2 \text{ mg/dl}$) suggests that the kidney is still able to clear fixed acids but cannot fully "compensate" for the acidosis induced by lactate.
+The role of the renal function on the acid-base balance in sepsis is explicitly quantified by the alactic BE.

+The association of a negative alactic BE with creatinine >2 mg/dl, indicates that fixed acids other than lactate are retained in the plasma, meaning that the kidney is no longer able to compensate for the lactic acidosis because of an associated renal dysfunction.
+An alactic BE of zero (observed at creatinine ~ 2 mg/dl) suggests that the kidney is still able to clear fixed acids but cannot fully "compensate" for the acidosis induced by lactate.

-A positive alactic BE (generally with a creatinine <2 mg/dl) suggests the presence of metabolic alkalosis, usually caused by diuretics or volume contraction (29).
-In summary, although an abnormally high lactate per se nearly always indicates acidosis of some severity, the degree of associated acidemia depends on renal ability to compensate.
+A positive alactic BE (generally with a creatinine <2 mg/dl), suggests the presence of metabolic alkalosis, usually due to diuretics or volume contraction (29).
+In summary, although an abnormally high lactate - per se - nearly always indicates acidosis of some severity, the degree of associated acidemia depends upon renal ability to compensate.
 The concept of alactic BE is a simple, novel, and potentially useful method to immediately detect and track these phenomena over time.
-The classical BE includes all the information given by the alactic BE.
+The classical base excess, obviously, includes all the information given by the alactic BE.
 However, alactic BE has more practical diagnostic and therapeutic potential.
-Indeed, a negative alactic BE, observed in these patients with sepsis, alerts the physician to that fact that the renal function is impaired (unable to compensate for an excess of negative strong ions), whereas a positive alactic BE may indicate an additional process leading to metabolic alkalosis (e.g., excess use of diuretics and volume contraction).
-It should be noted that the alactic BE clearly differs from the anion gap [i.e., (sodium + potassium) - (chloride + bicarbonate)], because this latter variable does not distinguish between lactate and other fixed acids.
-If the lactate is added to the anion gap computation, the alactic BE differs because it refers to a standard Pc{O_2} and pH, whereas the anion gap does not.
-The weak correlation between alactic BE and anion gap (adjusted $R^2 = 0.113$) is reported in Figure E6.
+Indeed, a negative alactic BE, observed in these septic patients, alerts the physician to that fact that the renal function is impaired (unable to compensate for an excess of negative strong ions), whereas a positive alactic BE may indicate an additional process leading to metabolic alkalosis, e.g., excess use of diuretics and volume contraction.
+It should be noted that the alactic BE clearly differs from the anion gap (i.e., (sodium + potassium) - (chloride + bicarbonate), as this latter variable does not distinguish between lactate and other fixed acids.
+If the lactate is added to the anion gap computation, the alactic BE differs because it refers to a standard PCO2 and pH, while the anion gap does not.
+The weak correlation between alactic BE and anion gap (adjusted R-squared: 0.113) is reported in Supplement (Figure E6).